geronimus1/softwareengineerguide/README.md

 ## Additional courses: additional topics for learn
 > Perhaps Superman even took a course on "How to Handle Kryptonite in the Workplace" or "Superhero Ethics 101."
 And let's not forget about "Superhero Fashion Design," because let's be honest, that cape doesn't just design itself!

+This is a list of things that I believe are important, but they are not included in the main text as I have not worked on them enough for this article
 1. Programming:
     1. Good logs
     2. Command line - bash, Powershell